-- Define information system. - Discuss the components of information system. - Explain how to measure the effectiveness of an information system. - Identify the criteria for evaluating information system
+- define information system. - discuss the components of information system. - explain how to measure the effectiveness of an information system.

-3.3 Definition of Information System.
+3.1 Definition of Information System.

-An information system is the combination of hardware, software, infrastructure and trained personnel organized to facilitate planning, control, coordination, and decision making in an organisation.
+An information system is the combination of hardware, software, infrastructure and trained personnel organized to facilitate planning, control, coordination, and decision making in an organization.
 It is an integrated set of components for collecting, storing, and processing data and for providing information, knowledge, and digital products.
-Organisations rely on information systems to carry out and manage their operations.
-By the mid-sixties several organisations had deployed information systems for both internal and external communication through telecommunications using the TELEX machine, effectively passing instructions and information anytime and anywhere all over the world.
+Organizations rely on information systems to carry out and manage their operations.
+By the mid-sixties several organizations had deployed information systems for both internal and external communication through telecommunications using the TELEX machine, effectively passing instructions and information anytime and anywhere all over the world.

 In the seventies, the TELEX became the standard of information transfer and the mainframe computer became the standard for database creation.
-The invention of the mini and microcomputers initiated the need for the standardization of all the electronic data interfaces (EDI) within organisations so that information could be transferred more efficiently.
+The invention of the mini and microcomputers initiated the need for the standardization of all the electronic data interfaces (EDI) within organizations so that information could be transferred more efficiently.

 The mid-eighties witnessed the development of the World Wide Web by Berners-Lee using the HTML protocol over the existing internets that opened a new era of electronic data interfaces all over the world.
-By the mid-1990's it became apparent that organisations need to setup a solid functioning information system to efficiently do business as well as connect with its supply-chain vendors and distributors.
+By the mid-1990's it became apparent that organizations need to setup a solid functioning information system to efficiently do business as well as connect with its supply-chain vendors and distributors.
 Information Systems development revolves around the users - their needs, performance expectations, requirements and other specifications.
-The success or failure of an information system is determined by the level of users' satisfaction in the organisation information delivery system.
+The success or failure of an information system is determined by the level of users' satisfaction in the organization information delivery system.

-Advancements in Information and Communication Technologies (ICT) in the 21st century has efficiently enhanced daily operations, management, internal and external communications of organisations.
+Advancements in Information and Communication Technologies (ICT) in the 21st century has efficiently enhanced daily operations, management, internal and external communications of organizations.
 The development of modern information systems is a challenging task.
 New technologies and tools spring up on a daily basis, users' needs keep changing, and the Information Technology industries struggle to cope with demands for highly efficient and easily adaptable information systems to be competitive and up-to-date.

-3.4 Characteristics of Information System
+3.1.1 Characteristics of Information System